vmware-archive/node-examples/book-service/README.md

-# The Book Service Example
+# The Book-Serving Example App

-This Node.js example provides a simple book service app, which uses the data service as a system of record.
+This Node.js example provides a simple book-serving app, which uses the data service as a system of record.
 REST endpoints allow an app user to look up books by ISBN or put new books into the service.